PrestaShop/open-source/content/maintainers-guide/reviewing-pull-requests.md

 2. **The resulting behavior is desired.** Some Pull Requests might be technically correct, but are not merged because they aren't considered useful for the project.
 For example a Pull Request implementing support for the XCF format for images is likely to be rejected as this esoteric image format is rarely used for the web.

-3. **Maintainers agree to maintain the added code.** Code that is merged inside the project becomes part of it.
+3. **Maintainers and reviewers agree to maintain the added code.** Code that is merged inside the project becomes part of it.
 It means the project maintainers agree to maintain, manage, test, document and update this code as if it was their own.

 Everybody in the community can and is encouraged to review submitted Pull Requests.
 However, only some project members have the ability to accept or reject contributions.